 With over a million unique users, there's a good chance that some of you are running CyanogenMod right now.
 And if you've been running experimental nightly builds, you may have noticed that they've been getting updated more and more sporadically.
 According to a post at the CyanogenMod blog today, the problem will only get worse as CM9 and CM7.2 get closer to an official release.

 The post explains that in order to get nightly builds released more frequently, the CyanogenMod team needs to purchase new servers, which aren't cheap.
-That's why they are asking the community for support.
-You can donate through PayPal at the bottom of the page here, and follow the CyanogenMod blog for further updates.
 Read More

 CyanogenMod has been growing lately.
 The AOSP-based custom ROM reached one million unique installs last month, and dozens of devices are currently supported, including a wide array of LG devices.
 It's time to welcome a new member of that family: the T-Mobile LG myTouch.